National Geographic Logo

 National Geographic Channel Logo 2001-2005

 During this period, changes affected the form of the name.
-The top and middle sections of National Geographic remain the same, while the bottom Channel has a dividing line and a different writing style.
-As a result, she lost her serifs and became half the size.
+The top and middle parts of National Geographic remained the same, while the bottom Channel had a dividing line and a different style of writing.
+As a result, it lost its serifs and became half the size.

 2005 – 2016